ajdillhoff/personal-site/content/notes/gpu_performance_basics.md

 ### Example: Matrix Multiplication {#example-matrix-multiplication}

 Consider \\(C = AB\\), where \\(A\\) is in row-major order and \\(B\\) is in column-major order.
 The naive implementation of this algorithm will have poor memory coalescing.
 The figure below demonstrates the memory accesses for this scenario.
-The values required are no consecutive in memory, so the DRAM will have to make multiple bursts to read the data.
+The values required are not consecutive in memory, so the DRAM will have to make multiple bursts to read the data.

 {{< figure src="/ox-hugo/2024-01-14_20-47-50_screenshot.png" caption="<span class=\"figure-number\">Figure 2: </span>Memory accesses for a matrix in column-major ordering (<a href=\"#citeproc_bib_item_1\">Hwu, Kirk, and El Hajj 2022</a>)." >}}